BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/24-01-17-Vision and Language.md

 - **Non BMVA Members**   £40 (Includes membership to the BMVA)

-Both Inc Lunch and refreshments for the day
+Both include lunch and refreshments for the day

 <div class="alert mt-3 alert-info" style="text-align:center;">